 Plans to extend Berlin’s U-Bahn train network all the way to Berlin Brandenburg International Airport floundered on cost grounds.
 As a result, the closest U-Bahn (metro) station to the new airport will be Rudow on line U7.
 As with Schönefeld, a simple bus connection is available between the new airport and Rudow U-Bahn train station.

-Buses X7 and X71 provide the 12-minute ride between Berlin Brandenburg Airport and Rudow to bring passengers to the Berlin metro system.
+Buses X7 and X71 (N7 at night) provide the 12-minute ride between Berlin Brandenburg Airport and Rudow to bring passengers to the Berlin metro system.
 During most of the day, buses and U-Bahn trains operate every five minutes.
 U7 provides a useful service to many travelers but most visitors to central Berlin will find the S-Bahn and Airport Express trains more useful.

 High-Speed Deutsche Bahn Trains to Berlin Brandenburg International Airport (BER)